pablogsal/a_star_algorithm/README.md

 For each neighbor we calculate the new cost of reaching this neighbor from the current point.
 This cost is formed by three quantities:

-1. The current cost of reaching the current point.
+1. The cost of reaching the current point, which is the stored cost estimate minus the heuristic distance at that point (explained below).
 2. The cost of going from the current point to the neighbor.
 3. The distance of the neighbor to the end point that we are looking.

 Why this 3rd cost?
 Because we want to explore first the points that are near the end destination and expend less time in the points that are far from it.
 So if we artificially give the point a higher cost if the point is far from the destination it will be visited later.

+The new cost is thus an estimate of the total cost, without knowing what lies ahead.
+It grows along the path as we encounter obstacles or higher-cost steps.
+It is essential that the heuristic never overestimates the remaining distance, otherwise the path is not necessarily optimal since the best path may not be visited before we find the end (and terminate).

-When we have calculated this new cost we insert the point in the cost queue.
+When we have calculated this new cost estimate we insert the point in the cost queue.

 ## But what about the MISTERIOUS DijkstraHeap?